search icon

 Domain Name Benefits

-Registering a good domain name is something you should strongly consider, somewhat like the dedication you took to naming your business.
-It can be a valuable marketing tool since it’ll serve as your business’s online presence
+Registering a good domain name is something a business owner should strongly consider, somewhat like the dedication that goes into naming a business.
+It can be a valuable marketing tool since it serves as a business’s online presence

 Here are a few other benefits:

-• It offers an additional way for customers to shop for your goods and services (if you own a physical location).
+• It offers an additional way for customers to shop for the brand’s goods and services (if there’s a physical location).

-• It gives your business an online identity, especially if you own a physical location and want to also have an online presence.
+• It gives a business an online identity, especially if it has a physical location and wants to also have an online presence.

-• It comes in handy if you plan to create a business email
+• It comes in handy if the entrepreneur plans to create a business email

-• It allows you to rank higher in a search result through search engine optimization (SEO), meaning more people will see you when searching for appropriate terms or phrases.
+• It allows the business to rank higher in a search result through search engine optimization (SEO), meaning more people will see it when searching for relevant terms or phrases.

 • It offers more credibility.

-• It makes marketing on social media much easier since you can direct people to the website.
+• It makes marketing on social media much easier since customers can be directed to the website easily.

 Domain Name Considerations

-What should you consider when creating a domain name?
+What should entrepreneurs consider when creating a domain name?
 Keep the following in mind:

 • Make sure it isn’t trademarked

-• Make sure the extension is appropriate for your company (.com, .net, or .org).
+• Make sure the extension is appropriate for the company (.com, .net, or .org).

 • Keep the name short if possible.
 This way, it’ll be easier to remember for customers and visitors.